bigdataprocessor/bigdataprocessor2/README.md

 2. Everything that can be opened with Bio-Formats

 ### Open Menu
+**Open > Help**
+Provides detailed information about below menu items for loading big image data.
+In particular, it provides a list of regular expressions that can be used to open custom image file series.

+**Open > Open Bio-Formats…**
+Uses the Bio-Formats library (Linkert et al. 2010) to read from 140+ image file formats.
+It tries to do so lazily and can thus also work for TB sized data, but performance may depend on the image data type.
+If you want to read from multi file series TIFF or HDF5 data with high performance we recommend using [ Open Custom File Series… ] (see below).

-**Open > Open Custom…**
+**Open > Open Custom File Series…**
 Open datasets consisting of a collection of TIFF or HDF5 volumes.
 The assignment of each file (volume) to a channel and time point can be specified by a regular expression.

-**Open > Open Custom Help...**
-Shows and explains a number of regular expressions that can be used in the [ Open > Open Custom… ] menu item.
+Please see [ Open > Help ] for more detailed information.
+Motivation: TIFF and HDF5 are common file formats for big image data.
+For example, Viventis Microscopy (https://www.viventis-microscopy.com) and Luxendo (https://luxendo.eu) save their light sheet data in multi file TIFF and HDF5 series, respectively.
+With this menu item we support efficient lazy loading from data saved in such file formats.
+As determining the correct regular expression can be somewhat cumbersome, we provide convenience menu items for prevalent cases (see below [ Open > Open Predefined File Series ]).

-***Open > Open EM TIFF Planes...***
+**Open > Open Predefined File Series > Open EM TIFF Plane File Series...**
 Opens a single folder with TIFF single plane files.
 Each file will be assigned to one z-plane in a dataset with one color and one time point.
-Motivation: This is a typical format for volume EM data to be stored in.
+Motivation: This is a typical format for volume EM data to be stored in and we wanted to relieve users from the burden to type in the regular expression for this.

-***Open > Download and Open Sample Data...***
-Download and open sample data stored in the BioStudies archive (https://www.ebi.ac.uk/biostudies/studies/S-BSST417?query=bigdataprocessor2).
-Motivation: Conveniently accessible example data is useful to explore/ teach BigDataProcessor2 without the need to prepare suited input data.
+**Open > Open Predefined File Series > Open Leica DSL TIFF File Series...**
+Opens datasets acquired with Leica DSL microscopes, choosing “Auto-Save, Data type: Tif, Compression: Uncompressed” as an option within the Leica acquisition software.
+Motivation: Leica’s naming scheme would require entering a complex regular expression and we thus implemented this convenience opening functionality.

-***Open > Open Luxendo HDF5...***
+**Open > Open Predefined File Series > Open Luxendo HDF5 File Series...**
-Open datasets acquired with Luxendo light sheet microscopes.
+Open datasets acquired with Luxendo (https://luxendo.eu) light sheet microscopes.
+Motivation: Luxendo uses an HDF5 based file format.
+We added convenience functionality for opening those files without the need to enter complex regular expressions.

+**Open > Open Predefined File Series > Open Viventis TIFF File Series...**
-Motivation: Luxendo uses an open-source hdf5 based file format.
-We added convenience functionality for opening those files without the need to enter a complex regular expression.
+Open datasets acquired with Viventis Microscopy (https://www.viventis-microscopy.com) light sheet microscopes.
+Motivation: Viventis uses a TIFF based file format.
+We added convenience functionality for opening those files without the need to enter regular expressions.

-***Open > Open Leica DSL TIFF Planes...***
-Open datasets acquired with Leica DSL microscopes, choosing “Auto-Save, Data type: Tif, Compression: Uncompressed” as an option (Leica’s proprietary file format is called .lif, which we do not currently support).
-Motivation: While the TIFF file format is open source, Leica’s naming scheme would require entering a complex regular expression and we thus implemented this convenience opening functionality.
+**Open > Download and Open Sample Data...**
+Download and open sample data stored in the BioStudies archive (Sarkans et al. 2017).
+Access data directly in the archive via this link: https://www.ebi.ac.uk/biostudies/studies/S-BSST417?query=bigdataprocessor2
+Motivation: Conveniently accessible example data is useful to explore and teach BigDataProcessor2 functionality without the need to prepare suitable input data.

 ## Process